Speed up the conveyancing process - how to take control

 Ensure your property lawyer uses phone and email wherever possible.
 Some more 'traditional' firms still rely on dictating letters to a secretary that are then sent to you via Royal Mail 2nd class post!

-Phone and email are not only faster, they also make it easier for you to respond faster too.
-This alone can shave days of the conveyancing process, as your solicitor isn't waiting around for your answers or further instructions.
+Phone and email are not only faster, but they also make it easier for you to respond faster too.
+This alone can shave days off the conveyancing process, as your solicitor isn't waiting around for your answers or further instructions.

 Overcome your “Am I being a nuisance?” reservations

 Solicitors, agents and lenders have lots of other clients.
 He who shouts loudest tends to get prioritised in the house buying and selling process.
-Don't be afraid to chase people on a daily basis if you need to.
+Don't be afraid to chase people daily if you need to.

 Email and scan documents